 The Automotive X Prize will release its final rules this summer, designs will be reviewed next year and the final batch of races will likely be in mid-2009.
 While you're waiting for your 100 mpg car, keep your eye on the efforts of Google, the EPA's hydraulic hybrid, the Tesla Roadster and the many researchers, entrepreneurs and amateurs who are looking to create the next generation of ultra-high-mileage cars.
 It seems Detroit has caught up as well: Google reports that no less than seven automakers are researching plug-in hybrids.

-For more information about fuel efficiency, hybrid cars and related topics, check out the links on the next page.
+For more information about fuel efficiency, hybrid cars and related topics, check out the links below.